Independent and co-opted council members

 Since retiring from the Senior Civil Service in 2010 Anthony has devoted much of his time to improving the employment prospects of disabled people.
-He is a member of the Disability Employer Engagement Steering Group; a co-opted Director of the Trade Association Forum Ltd; and a Trustee of the Wycombe Environment Centre.
+He is Chairman of the Wycombe Environment Centre and has a close association with the Encephalitis Society.
+In 2017 he received a Trade Association Forum Outstanding Contribution Award.

 He read Modern History at Trinity College, Oxford and is a Fellow of the Royal Geographical Society.
 He is also a Freeman of the City of London and a Liveryman of the Worshipful Company of Fan Makers.
 Anthony has lived in Buckinghamshire for 20 years and is married with three adult children.

 Dr Susan Rosser

 Susan Rosser is a Partner in an international commercial law firm where she specialises in litigation, investigations and regulatory enforcement.
 She is also involved in pro bono legal work and has served as an Honorary Legal Adviser at the Royal Courts of Justice Advice Bureau for more than ten years.

 Before going back to college to qualify as a solicitor in her early thirties, Susan studied for a PhD in English Literature and worked for a number of years as a lecturer at the Universities of Lancaster and Manchester.
 She is a passionate advocate of continuing lifelong education.
 Outside work, she is a fan of classical theatre, ballet and contemporary dance.